Pioneer 10: Encounter with Jupiter

 On November 6, 1973, the Pioneer 10 spacecraft was at a distance of 25 e6km from Jupiter.
 Testing of the imaging system began, and the data were successfully received back at the Deep Space Network.
 A series of 16,000 commands were then uploaded to the spacecraft to control the flyby operations during the next sixty days.
 The orbit of the outer moon Sinope was crossed on November 8.
 The bow shock of Jupiter's magnetosphere was reached on November 16, as indicated by a drop in the velocity of the solar wind from 451 km/s to 225 km/s.
 The magnetopause was passed through a day later.
 The spacecraft instruments confirmed that the magnetic field of Jupiter was inverted compared to that of Earth.
-By the 29th, the orbits of all of the outermost moons had been passed and the spacecraft was operating flawlessly.
+By the 29th, the orbits of all of the outermost moons had been passed, and the spacecraft was operating flawlessly.

 Red and blue pictures of Jupiter were being generated by the imaging photopolarimeter as the rotation of the spacecraft carried the instrument's field of view past the planet.
 These red and blue colors were combined to produce a synthetic green image, allowing a three-color combination to produce the rendered image.
 On November 26, a total of twelve such images were received back on Earth.
 By December 2, the image quality exceeded the best images made from Earth.
 These were being displayed in real-time back on Earth, and the Pioneer program would later receive an Emmy award for this presentation to the media.
 The motion of the spacecraft produced geometric distortions that later had to be corrected by computer processing.
 During the encounter, a total of more than 500 images were transmitted.

 The trajectory of the spacecraft took it along the magnetic equator of Jupiter, where the ion radiation was concentrated.
 Peak flux for this electron radiation is 10,000 times stronger than the maximum radiation around the Earth.
+Pioneer 10 passed through the inner radiation belts within 20 RJ, receiving an integrated dose of 200,000 rads from electrons and 56,000 rads from protons (in comparison, a whole body dose of 500 rads is fatal to humans).
+The level of radiation at Jupiter was ten times more powerful than Pioneer's designers had predicted, leading to fears that the probe would not survive.
 Starting on December 3, the radiation around Jupiter caused false commands to be generated.
 Most of these were corrected by contingency commands, but an image of Io and a few close-ups of Jupiter were lost.
 Similar false commands would be generated on the way out from the planet.
 Nonetheless, Pioneer 10 did succeed in obtaining images of the moons Ganymede and Europa.
 The image of Ganymede showed low albedo features in the center and near the south pole, while the north pole appeared brighter.
 Europa was too far away to obtain a detailed image, although some albedo features were apparent.